highmobility/auto-api/README.md

 ### requires authorization (permissions)

-Every capability has `authorization: bool` denoting if the capability required permissions to access.
+Every capability has `authorization: bool` denoting if the capability requires permissions to access.

 ### usable environment